Hockey: Quarter-finalists India ride on Gurjant twin strikes to beat Japan 5-3 in last pool game | Sports-Games

 The top four teams from each pool of six qualify for the quarterfinals.

+''Better performance tonight.
+First-quarter was pretty good, we lost a little bit after they scored.
+In the second half, we came out and sort of regained control over the game.
+But, I thought we played better. ''We really tried playing at a much higher tempo tonight, trying to get on the tempo that we are going to need on Sunday.
+Good to get a couple of field goals, created a lot of opportunities, but I think we still need to get better at those outcomes in the circle,'' said India chief coach Graham Reid.
 Looking to keep their winning run intact, the Indians went on the offensive from the beginning and penetrated the Japanese attacking third on several occasions.

-Despite exerting continuous pressure on the Japanese defense, the Indians could manage a clear shot at the goal in the first 10 minutes of the match.
+Despite exerting continuous pressure on the Japanese defence, the Indians couldn't manage a clear shot at the goal in the first 10 minutes of the match.

 In fact, it was Japan who had the first scoring chance but Tanaka's shot just went wide.